ousatov-ua/dns/README.md

 * Everything is prepared to setup monitoring tools such as `Loki`, `Prometheus`, `Promtail` and `Grafana`

-🔸 Current HOWTO is for Debian based distributions, tested on Debian 12.
+🔸 Tested on Debian 12.

 🔸 Should work on other distributions with minimal changes